kintecus/kintecus.github.io/content/posts/2024/podcast-hack-notebooklm.md

 ![Step 2 - Show in Finder](/posts/2024/podcasts-step-2.png "Step 2 - Show in Finder")

-**Voilà!** A new Finder window opens, revealing a text file named 'transcript.txt' containing the full transcript.
+**Voilà!** A new Finder window opens, revealing a text file named 'text.txt' containing the full transcript.

 ![Text File in Finder](/posts/2024/podcasts-step-3.png "Text File in Finder")